Crufixs/Disk-and-CPU-Scheduling-Algorithms/README.md

 *   Shortest Seek Time First (SSTF)
 *   SCAN
 *   LOOK

+## Contribution
+*   The algorithms were distrubted evenly among the groupmates and I was responsible for implementing the SCAN and LOOK Disk scheduling algorithms.
+I was also responsible for compiling and organizing printing the outputs in order to make the project cohesive.

 ## Implementation
 The project was implemented using the java programming language and coded through the Netbeans 8.2 IDE.